Pope Products: Amalgamation

+and hence also Pope Products.
+In 2026 Ames True Temper became a wholly North American company and the majority of these brands were acquired by Griffon ANZ.

 Family

 Raymond, Barton and Harley Pope were sons of Henry Pope and his wife Sarah Anne, née Nunn (ca.1868 – 7 March 1947).
 The two younger sons were talented violinists; Harley in particular was described as "brilliant".

 Barton Pope

 Sidney Barton Pope married Lily Maria Howard on 19 March 1927; they divorced in 1942.
 He married again, to Ada Lillian McCarthy née Hawkins on 15 June 1944 shortly after her divorce.
 Barton's children included: